sejungkwak/work-time/README.md

     - Add Absence

         - By typing 3 at the admin menu, the admin can add an employee's absence for the current year.
-This feature allows the admin to update any unplanned absences taken in the the current year.
+This feature allows the admin to update any unplanned absences taken in the current year.

         - The admin is asked to input an employee ID, absence type(paid or unpaid), time period and date step by step.
 Lastly, the summary of absence displays to confirm before the update.